The K-Theory of a Simple Separable Exact C*-Algebra Not Isomorphic to Its Opposite Algebra: The main step

 Now let $l \in {\widehat{\Z_q}}$.
-We claim that ${\widehat{\rh}}_l$ can be written as a product $\ph \circ \ps$ for an approximately inner automorphism $\ph$ and a centrally trivial automorphism~$\ps$, and that this factorization is unique up to inner automorphisms.
+We claim that ${\widehat{\rh}}_l$ can be written as $\ph \circ \ps$ for an approximately inner automorphism $\ph$ and a centrally trivial automorphism~$\ps$, and that this factorization is unique up to inner automorphisms.
 This will imply property~(\ref{InvP3}).
 We first consider uniqueness, which is equivalent to showing that every automorphism which is both approximately inner and centrally trivial is in fact inner.
-Since, as noted above, $N$ is full, the decomposition of Lemma~3.6 of~\cite{Viola} can be used to show that every automorphism of $N {\overline{\otimes}} R$ which is both approximately inner and centrally trivial is in fact inner.
-Uniqueness now follows because $(N {\overline{\otimes}} R) \otimes B (l^2 ({\mathbb{Z}}_q)) \cong N {\overline{\otimes}} R$.
+Since $N_q$ is full by Lemma 3.2 n \cite{Viola}, the decomposition described in the proof of Lemma~3.6 of~\cite{Viola} can be used to show that every automorphism of $N_q {\overline{\otimes}} R_0$ which is both approximately inner and centrally trivial is in fact inner.
+Uniqueness now follows because $(N_q {\overline{\otimes}} R_0) \otimes B (l^2 ({\mathbb{Z}}_q)) \cong N_q {\overline{\otimes}} R_0$.

-For existence, since the approximately inner automorphisms are a normal subgroup of~$\Aut \big( M \rtimes_{\rh} {\widehat{{\mathbb{Z}}_q}} \big)$, it suffices to take $l$ to be the standard generator of~${\widehat{\Z_q}}$.
+For existence, since the approximately inner automorphisms are a normal subgroup of~$\Aut \big( T_q \rtimes_{\rh} \mathbb{Z}_q \big)$, it suffices to take $l$ to be the standard generator of~${\widehat{\Z_q}}$.
 Equivalently, consider ${\overline{\gamma}} \otimes \Ad (\lambda (1)^*)$.
 We will take